mpytlik-intel/edge-ai-suites/robotics-ai-suite/docs/robotics/dev_guide/tutorials_amr/developer_kit/clearpath-jackal/jackal-intel-robotics-sdk.rst

    :width: 500px
    :align: center

-   Jackal robot with an |realsense| camera above the front fender.
+   Jackal robot with an Intel® RealSense™ camera above the front fender.
    The image has been rendered by the rviz2 tool using the TF data published by the Clearpath Robotics services running on the robot.